 - Potential Bias

-5. Clearly Visible FAQ, Return and Refund Policies - FAQ sections allow visitors to solve their potential problems and answer immediate questions they have about your business.
+FAQ sections allow visitors to solve their potential problems and answer immediate questions they have about your business.
 According to Econsultancy , 51% of shoppers prefer to find answers to their problems themselves.
 Similarly, clearly visible return and refund policies reassure visitors that you will help them in case they have a problem or simply aren’t happy with the product.

-6. Detailed Product Information - A few years ago Econsultancy found that over 60% of shoppers use “detailed product information” as a cue to decide whether to purchase a product or not.
-When assessing the quality of a product description, users look at 3 criteria :
+In an earlier study, Econsultancy found that over 60% of shoppers use “detailed product information” as a cue to decide whether to purchase a product or not.
+When assessing the quality of a product description, users look at three criteria :

-7. Testimonials - Letting your customers speak on your behalf is one of the best ways to overcome buying objections and add credibility to your site / company.
+Letting your customers speak on your behalf is one of the best ways to overcome buying objections and add credibility to your site.
 First of all, they stand out.
-As Pat Friesen points, “words enclosed in quotation marks carry implied authority and grab the reader's eye quicker than words that aren't.”
+Words enclosed in quotation marks carry implied authority and grab the reader's eye quicker than words that aren't.

 Testimonials tell a user’s story.
 When customers rave about you, they first and foremost confirm that they had a positive experience with you.
 They also overcome skepticism.
 Testimonials skip the sales pitch and present a real user’s story, someone whom you’ve genuinely helped.

-8. Reviews - A Dimensional Research survey found that 90% of customers are influenced by online reviews when buying.
+A Dimensional Research survey found that 90% of customers are influenced by online reviews when buying.
 On average customers read 2-3 online reviews before making a call.
-And 79% of consumers trust online reviews as much as personal recommendations (source).
+And 79% of consumers trust online reviews as much as personal recommendations.

-10. Customer Service - Lastly, customer service plays a role in a customers’ perception of credibility in ecommerce.
+Lastly, customer service plays a big role in a customers’ perception of credibility in ecommerce.
 The aforementioned research found that comments of customer service were more frequently mentioned in relation to ecommerce than any other industries (16.7% compared to 6.4%).
 The Dimensional Research study also found excellent customer service to be the number one factor impacting a level of trust in ecommerce companies.

-Farah and Casey point out in their research: “Credibility influences a user’s interest in a website.
-Once users perceive the credibility of a website they will be more likely to use it.”
 A number of factors affect the perception of credibility.
-Featuring even the most common ones however can increate the sense of trustworthiness and have an impact on how visitors perceive your site.
+Featuring even the most common ones, however, can increate the sense of trustworthiness and have an impact on how visitors perceive your site.